CazeroZ/PaliGemma_repro/README.md

 3. **Configure and Run the Inference Script**:
    - Open `launch_inference.sh` and modify the following variables as needed:
-     - `MODEL_PATH`: Set this to the directory where the model weights are saved.
+     - `MODEL_PATH`: Set this to the directory where the downloaded model weights are saved.
      - `PROMPT`: Update with the prompt you want to use for inference.
      - `IMAGE_FILE_PATH`: Set this to the path of the input image.